GuOrg/Gu.Persist/README.md

 - bool IsDirty<T>(T item, IEqualityComparer<T> comparer); check if an instance is dirty after last save.
 - Repository manages a singleton reference for each file.
 - EqualityComparers that checks structural equality by serializing and comparing bytes.
 If performance is an issue overloads with IEqualityComparer<T> are exposed.
+- Saves to .tmp file, on success it is renamed to .cfg extensions are configurable via settings.
+- Creates backups on save.
+Backurules configurable via setting.
+    - Extension
+    - Directory
+    - Number of backups
+    - Max age backups.

 Sample: